yjdeleon/yjdeleon.github.io/_posts/2017-09-10-fenty-review.markdown

 <p>After watching the video of a makeup artist using these on the Sephora product page, I can get a clean cut but I have to roll out a large amount of paper to do so.</p>

-<p>But I like the papers themselves.
+<p>I like the papers themselves.
 They're a beautiful color and I like that you can pick the size you want but the fact that I had such a hard time figuring this packaging out turned me off.
 I wanted to LOVE this product.
 I'm not sure if I'm gonna exchange this one (maybe I got a slightly defected item and should give it anoher try) or if I should just return it for a refund. </p>

 <p>Rating: 1 out of 5 :( </p>